-The Whole School Approach (for all our children) Additional Targeted Support and Provision (for children who need support for the short or medium term) Specialist Individualised Support and Provision (for children who need support for the medium or longer term according to need) All children attend class and whole school trips/visits and shared experiences All children have opportunity to attend whole school events e.g. 'Summer Festival' Family Liaison support through small group work, using games and programmes such as TIS and Lego Therapy to promote positive interactions and development of social skills Teaching assistants use social stories with individual children.
-Children are individually supported by Teaching assistants in less structured times such as 'playtime or Golden Time' if support is needed.
+The Whole School Approach (for all our children) Additional Targeted Support and Provision (for children who need support for the short or medium term) Specialist Individualised Support and Provision (for children who need support for the medium or longer term according to need) All children attend class and whole school trips/visits and shared experiences All children have opportunity to attend whole school events.
+All children can attend extra curriculum activities outside of the school day.
+Family Liaison support through small group work, using games and programmes such as TIS and Lego Therapy to promote positive interactions and development of social skills.
+Support from our NHS mental health practitioner.
+Teaching assistants use social stories with individual children.
+Talk Boost is used to develop social interactions.
+Children are individually supported by Teaching assistants in less structured times such as playtime if support is needed.